Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 "Before, an audit took a whole day including writing the report.
 Now, everything is entered on site and validated the same day." – In-house technician

-“Our subcontractors are more autonomous.
-They see everything in Cadulis, without unnecessary phone calls.” – Maintenance manager
+"Our subcontractors are more autonomous.
+They see everything in Cadulis, no unnecessary phone calls." – Maintenance manager

 5. Limitations and Lessons Learned